External Ids for CALCR Gene

 GeneCards Summary for CALCR Gene

 CALCR (Calcitonin Receptor) is a Protein Coding gene.
 Diseases associated with CALCR include Osteoporosis and Bone Mineral Density Quantitative Trait Locus 15.
-Among its related pathways are RANK Signaling in Osteoclasts and Osteoclast differentiation.
+Among its related pathways are Presynaptic function of Kainate receptors and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and transmembrane signaling receptor activity.
 An important paralog of this gene is CALCRL.

 UniProtKB/Swiss-Prot for CALCR Gene